My Quiet Kitchen

 image to save on Pinterest.

-This vegan refried bean dip is the ultimate snack for parties.
+Vegan refried bean dip is the ultimate side dish and snack for parties.
 It's creamy, cheesy, as spicy as you want, and the perfect consistency for dipping.
-Made with refried beans, salsa, non-dairy yogurt or sour cream, chili powder, cumin, and your choice of homemade or store-bought vegan cheese.
-Gluten-free and ready in 30 minutes!
+Made with refried beans, salsa, non-dairy yogurt or sour cream, spices, and your choice of homemade or store-bought vegan cheese.
+It's gluten-free and ready in 30 minutes!

 scooping up creamy refried bean dip from a skillet.